packetvitality/FileSearcher/README.md

 # FileSearcher
 Python3 script to recursively search through unstructured directories and files.

-You can simply point the script at a directories, and it will attempt to search the files using a provided keyword list.
+You can simply point the script at a directory, and it will attempt to search the files using a provided keyword list.
 It should handle compressed files as well.

 # Dependencies
 Other then the requirements file, the script uses the python-magic which requires a seperate installer.
 See here: